nicolidin/CloudTechnoFirstAssignmentStackExchange/README.md

 ![3.1log](./cloudScreen/3.1log.png)

+These two screens show the query to get the top 10 posts by score and the log of the Title and Score column.

 ### II.
 The top 10 users by post score

 ![3.2](./cloudScreen/3.2.png)

 ![3.2log](./cloudScreen/3.2log.png)

+These two screens show the query to get the top 10 users by post score and the log of the OwnerUserId and TotalScore column.

 ### III.
 The number of distinct users, who used the word “Hadoop” in one of their posts